This TikTok Hack Makes DIY French Tips So Easy — But I Have Thoughts

 Advertisement

-If you have very unsteady hands, you might want to stock up on nail art guides or stencils.
+If you have very unsteady hands, you might want to stock up on nail art guides or stencils, which you can buy at Amazon.
 The moon-shaped stickers adhere to the nail (be sure to let your base polish dry completely first) and leave a crescent-shaped space free for the white polish.
 Any excess polish will end up on the paper sticker (which you simply throw away) rather than on your fingertips, which makes the process a lot less messy.

-This isn't something I'd try again in a hurry — not when there are much easier ways to achieve a DIY manicure.
+From fake tan lip liner to the double ponytail hack for longer hair, TikTok's most liked beauty hacks rarely fail to impress me.
+But this isn't something I'd try again in a hurry — not when there are much easier ways to achieve a DIY manicure.
 If you don't fancy doing your own French tips at home?
 Support your local nail salon instead.
-It'll save you the trouble and mess, for sure.
+It'll save you the faff and mess, for sure.